seansfkelley/seansfkelley.github.io/_posts/2021-05-17-literate-focaccia.md

 - flaky salt

-Bake for 25 to 30 minutes directly on top of stone or inverted pan until bottom crust is crisp and golden brown when checked with a metal spatula.
+Bake for 25 to 30 minutes directly on top of stone or inverted pan (if using) until bottom crust is crisp and golden brown when checked with a metal spatula.

 {% endliterate_recipe_step %}
 {% literate_recipe_step wait="25m" duration="1m" %}